Causal perturbative QED and white noise: Axioms for with Hida operators

+The presented theory can, in principle, be generalized to include the case of interaction Lagrangian (\ref{L}) with the Wick products $W_{{}_{j}}$ replaced by infinite Fock expansions \cite{obataJFA} into integral kernel operators of the class (\ref{ProductClassGenOp}), involving finite number of different kinds of free fields.
+Analysis of renormalizability would be much more difficult in case $\mathcal{L}_{{}_{0}}$ was equal to the said infinite Fock expansion.
+So far, we have rather had no serious physical indications for developing theory in this direction.

-Bogoliubov-Shirkov book \cite{Bogoliubov_Shirkov} also uses formal Krein-isometric (and not formal unitary) scattering operator distribution $S(g)$ in case of QED (and this is the case in general for gauge theory in which unitary gauge is non-local, as in BRST more general case).
-In \cite{Bogoliubov_Shirkov} for the causal construction of $S(g)$ the Gupta-Bleuler gauge is used, which is non-unitary but Krein-isometric.
-This choice of the gauge is not a matter of taste, and follows from the fact that in this gauge we are left with local interaction and local transformation formula.
-The unitary gauges (like the Coulomb gauge, or the axial gauge) are non-local and are in clash with the local implementation of the switching on/off multiplication by $g$ mechanism, fundamental for the implementation of the causality axiom.
+Formal Krein-isometric (and not formal unitary) scattering operator distribution $S$ is used \cite{Bogoliubov_Shirkov} in case of QED (and this is the case in general for gauge theory in which unitary gauge is non-local, as in BRST more general case) with the Gupta-Bleuler gauge, which is non-unitary but Krein-isometric.
+This choice of gauge is not a matter of taste, and follows from the fact that in this gauge we are left with local interaction and local transformation formula.
+The unitary gauges (like the Coulomb gauge, or the axial gauge) are non-local and are in clash with the local implementation of the switching off multiplication by $g$ mechanism, fundamental for the implementation of the causality axiom.
 If one insists on the unitarity of the gauge, then Bogoliubov's causality axioms, which allow avoiding UV divergence, cannot be applied and one is left with UV-infinities within the renormalization approach.

-In the Bogoliubov-Shirkov book the Gupta-Bleuler operator $\eta$ does not appear explicitly in the axioms, but instead $\eta$ is incorporated into the modified Krein-conjugation (which is no longer Hermitian) of the annhilation-creation operators of the gauge field (e.m. potential) and which is modified and uses $\eta$.
-In the above and further computations we are also using this convention, which allows simplification of notation, and we discard the repeated $\eta$ in the integral kernel operators.
-However, at the level of axioms we have decided to write $\eta$ explicitly.

 The author would like to express his deep gratitude to Professor D. Kazakov and Professor I. Volovich for the very helpful discussions.
 He also would like to thank for the excellent conditions for work at JINR, Dubna.
 He would like to thank Professor M. Je\.zabek for the excellent conditions for work at INP PAS in Krak\'ow, Poland and would like to thank Professor A. Staruszkiewicz and Professor M. Je\.zabek for the warm encouragement.
+He also would like to thank the Reviewer for his suggestions.